Chick-fil-A tells customers to throw out a popular dipping sauce

 Customers with further questions can call the company's hotline at 866-232-2040.

-The U.S. Food and Drug Administration did not immediately respond to a request as to whether it would be posting a recall notice on behalf of Chick-fil-A.
+Asked whether the U.S. Food and Drug Administration would be posting a recall notice on behalf of Chick-fil-A, the agency's response was less than clear.

+"When a company announces a recall, market withdrawal or safety alert, the FDA posts the company's announcement as a public service.
+Not all recalls have press releases or are posted on FDA.gov.
+If/when the FDA posts this recall you'll be able to find it here: https://www.fda.gov/safety/recalls-market-withdrawals-safety-alerts," the agency told CBS MoneyWatch.

+As of Monday afternoon, a recall involving Chick-fil-A's dipping sauce had not been added.

 The Polynesian sauce debuted in the early 1980s and has consistently ranks among its most popular dips — along with barbecue and Chick-fil-A sauce — according to StudyFinds, a site that writes about research studies for the average reader.